 The event is a three-day event, held a few days before Ash Wednesday.
 The biggest day is Tuesday, which features the biggest and liveliest parade.
 It’s a very local event so expect to be the only tourists on the ground.

 Wanna check out the Carnaval for yourself?
-Join us on our first tour there next year!.
+Join us on our Angola Tour.